 Participating in online activities

 You are only required to participate in one 30-minute virtual Astro chat discussion on CarmenZoom per week.
 All other weekly tasks can be completed throughout the week at your own time.
-See Credit hours and work expectations for task details and clarity on due dates.
+See Pace of online activities for an overview of weekly activities and due dates.

 Office hours and live sessions

 The attendance of office hours and any ad hoc live sessions is optional.
-Recordings of live sessions (excluding office hours) will be made available for asynchronous access.
+Recordings of ad hoc live sessions (excluding office hours and Astro Chat) will be made available for asynchronous access.

 Course communication guidelines